MrQUACKK/fortch/README.md

 # Fotch
-A tiny fetch program made by me for linox :penguin:!
+A tiny fetch program made by me for linux :penguin:!